nchah/warcbase-scripts/README.md

 # warcbase-scripts

-This repository was created to manage part of the workflow for a team project by "Team Turtle" during the Archives Unleashed Datathon 2.0 held between June 13-15, 2016 at the Library of Congress in Washington DC.
+This repository was created to manage part of the workflow for a team project by "Team Turtle" during the Archives Unleashed Datathon 2.0 (http://archivesunleashed.com/) held between June 13-15, 2016 at the Library of Congress in Washington DC.

+This work was presented at the [Saving the Web: The Ethics and Challenges of Preserving What’s on the Internet](https://www.loc.gov/loc/kluge/news/save-web-2016.html) Symposium on June 16, 2016.

 ## Workflow

 Steps 1 and 4 are covered in this repository.
+The other steps were covered by colleagues in the group.

 1. Parse and clean the text from WARCs of party/candidate websites using warcbase
 2. Extracted Named Entities (candidate names, state names)